 3. Hiring Unskilled Workers

 This may seem like a no-brainer, but it may be tempting to go with the cheapest bid, even if it’s not from a proven professional.
 Skilled, experienced workers provide thorough and longer-lasting repairs and results.
-In addition, is your service provider up-to-date on the latest methods and standards.
+In addition, make sure your service provider is up-to-date on the latest methods and standards.

 4. Not Doing Routine Inspections

 Preventative maintenance saves you in every way it counts – time, money and stress.
 Routine inspections help you spot minor problems before they become big ones.
 They also develop trust with your tenants, securing high-quality tenants for the long-term.

 How can your facility service provider help with routine inspections?
 Regularly scheduled service technicians can act as the eyes and ears for your property.

 Poor communication can lead to misunderstandings, a lack of trust and unwanted vacancies.
 Be proactive about keeping communication channels open and make yourself approachable.
 Respond to all communication as quickly as possible.
 Make use of technology for staying up to date on tenant maintenance concerns.